-- 6. Central Service Agency Charges - The Department of Personnel billings to agencies will increase to cover costs, including the Human Resource Management System project delay costs, related to implementing the staggered pay raise.
+6. Central Service Agency Charges - The Department of Personnel billings to agencies will increase to cover costs, including the Human Resource Management System project delay costs, related to implementing the staggered pay raise.
 Office of Financial Management billings to agencies for statewide systems will increase to support the completion of the Roadmap Feasibility Study and improvements to the state's capital budgeting systems.
-Funding is provided to agencies to reflect these costs. - 7.
-Opportunity Grants - Funding is provided for implementation of Engrossed Second Substitute House Bill 2630 (opportunity grant program), which directs the State Board for Community and Technical Colleges (SBCTC) to create the opportunity grant program.
-Additionally, in consultation with other agencies and groups, the Board is directed to identify high demand occupations using industry groups, and to develop skills-based credentials for high demand sectors. - 8.
-Consortium University Contracts Funding is provided for the North Snohomish Island Skagit Counties Consortium for Higher Education to implement Substitute House Bill 3113 (access to higher education).
+Funding is provided to agencies to reflect these costs.

+7. Opportunity Grants - Funding is provided for implementation of Engrossed Second Substitute House Bill 2630 (opportunity grant program), which directs the State Board for Community and Technical Colleges (SBCTC) to create the opportunity grant program.
+Additionally, in consultation with other agencies and groups, the Board is directed to identify high demand occupations using industry groups, and to develop skills-based credentials for high demand sectors.

+8. Consortium University Contracts - Funding is provided for the North Snohomish Island Skagit Counties Consortium for Higher Education to implement Substitute House Bill 3113 (access to higher education).
 These funds are in addition to funding provided for 2005-07 general growth enrollments provided in the budget.
 The Consortium shall serve 250 student FTEs through the university contract model within the targeted enrollments established by the enacted operating budget.
+If this legislation is not enacted by June 30, 2006, this funding will lapse.

+9. Digital Library Licenses - Funding is provided to permit system-level license purchasing of full text databases for certain fields of study, including allied health, information technology and engineering.
+Funding will provide uniform access to these databases across the system.

+10. Faculty Increments - Funding is provided for additional faculty increments at the community and technical colleges.
+The amount provided shall be allocated proportionally to part-time and full-time faculty based on their respective salary bases.

-If this legislation is not enacted by June 30, 2006, this funding will lapse. - 9.
-Digital Library Licenses - Funding is provided to permit system-level license purchasing of full text databases for certain fields of study, including allied health, information technology and engineering.
-Funding will provide uniform access to these databases across the system. - 10.
-Firefighter Apprenticeship Program - Funding is provided for the firefighter apprenticeship program at South Seattle Community College. - 11.
-Health Care Partnerships Matching funds are provided for strategic statewide partnerships with health care providers or facilities to address the health work force shortage.
-Partnerships may include efforts to increase the capacity of community and technical colleges to educate students enrolled in health professions programs, improve retention of health care workers, improve knowledge of the health industry work force, and increase the number of youth and diverse populations in the health work force. - 12.
-Part-Time Health Benefits Funding is provided to maintain health care benefits for part-time academic employees at community and technical colleges as outlined in Second Substitute House Bill 2583 (comm and tech college employee).
+11. Firefighter Apprenticeship Program - Funding is provided for the firefighter apprenticeship program at South Seattle Community College.

+12. Health Care Partnerships - Matching funds are provided for strategic statewide partnerships with health care providers or facilities to address the health work force shortage.
+Partnerships may include efforts to increase the capacity of community and technical colleges to educate students enrolled in health professions programs, improve retention of health care workers, improve knowledge of the health industry work force, and increase the number of youth and diverse populations in the health work force.

+13. Part-Time Health Benefits - Funding is provided to maintain health care benefits for part-time academic employees at community and technical colleges as outlined in Second Substitute House Bill 2583 (comm and tech college employee).
 If this legislation is not passed by June 30, 2006, this funding will lapse.

-2005-07 Revised Omnibus Operating Budget (2006 Supp) State School for the Blind
+State School for the Blind (Dollars in Thousands)

-House Appropriations
+House Passed

 FTEs GF-S Total

 2005-07 Original Appropriations 82.5 10,384 11,719

 Total Maintenance Changes 0.0 37 37

 2006 Policy Changes:

 1. Pension Plan 1 Unfunded Liabilities 0.0 0 38

 2. Classification Revisions 0.0 -2 -2

 3. Central Service Agency Charges 0.0 15 15

 Total Policy Changes 0.0 13 51

 2005-07 Revised Appropriations 82.5 10,434 11,807

 Difference from Original Appropriations 0.0 50 88

 % Change from Original Appropriations 0.0% 0.5% 0.8%